-FIST 2020 - Fire Prevention, Inspection, and Codes 4.0 - 0.0 - 4.0
+FIST 2020 - Fire Prevention, Inspection and Codes ₹ 4.0 - 0.0 - 4.0

 This course is an examination and evaluation of the techniques, procedures, programs, and agencies involved with fire prevention.
 It gives consideration to related governmental inspection and education procedures.
-NOTE: Course formerly Fire Prevention, Building Inspection, and Codes
+(Formerly Fire Prevention, Building Inspection, and Codes)